-- level of revenue; - cost, timing and success of technology development efforts; - inventory levels, timing of product shipments and length of billing and collection cycles; - fabrication costs, including mask costs, of our ICs, currently under development; - variations in manufacturing yields, materials costs and other manufacturing risks; - costs of acquiring other businesses and integrating the acquired operations; and - · profitability of our business.
+- level of revenue; - cost, timing and success of technology development efforts; - inventory levels, timing of product shipments and length of billing and collection cycles; - fabrication costs, including mask costs, of our ICs, currently under development; - variations in manufacturing yields, materials costs and other manufacturing risks; - costs of acquiring other businesses and integrating the acquired operations; - · profitability of our business; and whether interest payments on the Notes are paid in cash or, at our election, in kind through the issuance of new Notes with identical terms for the accrued interest.

-We expect our cash expenditures to continue to exceed receipts in 2015, as our revenues will not be sufficient to offset our operating expenses, which include significant research and development expenditures for the expansion and fabrication of our IC products.
-We believe our existing cash, cash equivalents and investments, along with our existing capital and cash generated from operations, if any, to be sufficient to meet our capital requirements for the foreseeable future.
+We expect our cash expenditures to continue to exceed receipts in 2016, as our revenues will not be sufficient to offset our operating expenses, which include significant research and development expenditures for the expansion and fabrication of our IC products.
+We believe our existing cash, cash equivalents and investments, along with our existing capital and cash generated from operations, if any, to be sufficient to meet our capital requirements for at least the next 12 months.
 However, there can be no assurance that our capital is sufficient to fund operations until such time as we begin to achieve positive cash flows.
+We have an effective shelf registration statement under which we could sell additional securities without advance notice.
 We might decide to raise additional capital, and there can be no assurance that such funding will be available to us on favorable terms, if at all.
 The failure to raise capital when needed could have a material adverse effect on our business and financial condition.